 Looking for a no-bake recipe?
 Try my Keto Blackberry Cheesecake!

 Feeling a little playful in your kitchen?
 No problem, you can add some additional flavors or ingredients to this cheesecake recipe!
 Take a look at a few ideas to try out:

 - Raspberries - Trade the strawberries for raspberries.
 It’s an incredible flavor combination and is a fun spin on this yummy recipe.

-- Blueberries – Another fantastic option for my keto cheesecake would be to use blueberries.
+- Blueberries - Another fantastic option for my keto cheesecake would be to use blueberries.
+I made it into a Keto Berry Cheesecake using an assortment.
 They give the cheesecake a luscious purple color, and it tastes great too.